gone-explauren/2-dew/src/README.md

     * As a user, I want to ensure that only fellow users that are allowed to “update”, based on their user type, can mark To Do Items complete.
     * As a user, I want to ensure that only fellow users that are allowed to “delete”, based on their user type, can delete new To Do Items.

+## Phase Four

+* In Phase 4, we will finalize the functionality of the application by connecting to live servers for login, authorization, and data access.
+* To-Do List App Complete